Sculptra is a Poly-L-Lactic Acid (PLLA) filler used to reverse volume loss while stimulating long term collagen production.

 Is Sculptra safe?

 Sculptra is FDA approved.
-Because Sculptra is made of Poly-L-Lactic Acid (PLLA) it cannot be dissolved in the event of a complication or unwanted result.
 Like any surgical or non-surgical procedure, there are risks associated with treatment.
 Dr. Cox stresses the importance of finding an experienced physician who understands the finer points of injectable treatment, especially when using non-reversible fillers.

 Downtime from Sculptra is minimal.
 The most common side effects are bruising and swelling at the injection site, which typically resolves quickly.
 Patients prone to keloid formation or excessive scarring should not seek Sculptra treatment.

 Results and duration from Sculptra vary based on the quantity, placement and treatment area.
 On average, patients can expect results to last 18 to 24 months.
-For Sculptra to the body, a series of sessions produces optimal results.
+A series of sessions produces optimal results.